 Alumni Travel Program

 The Alumni Travel Program provides opportunities for Lafayette alumni and friends to travel the world together for one-of-a-kind learning experiences.
-Trips for 2014 are listed below.
+Trips for 2014 and early 2015 are listed below.
 If you’d like to be added to our mailing list to automatically receive notices about Lafayette sponsored trips, please contact the Office of Alumni Relations at (610)330-5040 or firstname.lastname@example.org.